 AFO Orthotic Services

-An AFO is generally used to control the ankle joint in some way, address instability in the lower limb and promote a more natural walking motion.
-It is important to know there are different versions of AFOs (described lower on this page).
+An AFO is used to address instability and weakness in the lower limb and promote a safer and more natural walking motion.
+It is important to know there are different types of AFOs (described lower on this page).

-Orthotics Plus is experienced in providing both pre-made and custom-made AFOs to the Melbourne community.
+Orthotics Plus is experienced in providing both pre-made and custom-made AFOs to the Melbourne community, with hundreds of successful fittings.

-Our patients include adults, paediatrics, workcover/TAC patients, NDIS participants and private paying clients.
+Our patients include adults, paediatrics, WorkCover/TAC patients, NDIS participants and private clients.

 Types of AFOs